awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-set-up.md

    $ ssh -i my_ec2_private_key.pem ec2-user@ec2-a-b-c-d.us-west-2.compute.amazonaws.com
    ```

-   For more information about connecting to your instance, see [Connecting to Your Linux Instance Using SSH](AccessingInstancesLinux.md)\.
+   For more information about connecting to your instance, see [Connecting to your Linux instance using SSH](AccessingInstancesLinux.md)\.

 1. Install the EC2 Instance Connect package on your instance\.